-Stakeholders' preoccupations for the future centre around the financing needs and operational responsibilities of the electricity utilities, which are tasked with meeting the country's energy security needs.
+Stakeholders' preoccupations for the future center around the financing needs and operational responsibilities of the electricity utilities, which are tasked with meeting the country's energy security needs (Figure 15).
 Attracting investments represents a pathway to scale up electricity networks, connections, and supply of much-needed power.
-These gains will in turn bolster energy security for the country, and beyond to neighbouring regions once regional interconnections are developed.
-Improving utility performance remains a priority, since credit-worthy utilities are more likely to attract investment.
+These gains will in turn bolster energy security for the country, and beyond to neighboring regions as regional interconnections continue to develop.
+Not surprisingly, improving utility performance remains a priority, since credit-worthy utilities are more likely to attract investment.

 Future affairs of politics and governance elicit less concern or controversy for utility professionals.
 Respondents across regions tend to agree that both the prospects of diminishing state sovereignty over the power sector, as well as the risks of corruption, present moderate cause for concern.
+As such, resistance to regional cooperation, due to for sovereignty concerns and misaligned priorities would need more contextualization at project level.

-Climate change features somewhat more prominently on the radar compared to governance and political questions, with probable links between rising global temperatures, increasing droughts, and reduced dam levels for hydro generation.
+Climate change features somewhat more prominently on the radar, when compared to governance and political questions, with probable links between rising global temperatures, increasing droughts, and reduced dam levels for hydro generation.
 But climate anxieties do not match the questions of sector investments, performance, and security.
-Investing in solar, wind and other RE generation technologies already forms a large part of the solution to the power crisis in

-African countries.
-The problems of decarbonising industry or reducing carbon emissions in Africa are small by comparison to broader concerns for power sector development, and negligible by comparison to the decarbonisation needs in other regions.
+Investing in solar, wind, and other RE generation technologies already form a large part of the solution to the power crisis in African countries.
+The problems of decarbonizing industry or reducing carbon emissions in Africa are small in comparison to broader concerns for power sector development, and negligible in comparison to the decarbonization needs in other regions.
+The AfDB is taking the lead in this area, and has a Climate Change Action Plan (2017).

 Most sector professionals surveyed have reservations about whether the institutions in their power sector are sufficiently prepared to tackle the upcoming challenges presented in the questionnaire (Figure 16).
-These respondents cite the need for additional capacity building, to strengthen organisational, operational, regulatory, and financial capacities.
+These respondents cite the need for additional capacity building, to strengthen organizational, operational, regulatory, and financial capacities.
 Policy support and new financial mechanisms are additional factors that respondents believe would facilitate institutions' ability to adopt new business models and manage upcoming challenges.
+However, most countries in the frameworks of global agreements on climate change made voluntary engagement toward reducing their carbon emissions, and they are supported in their efforts by DFI, as well as the AfDB, which has adopted ambitious targets to reduce carbon emission in all its operations.